- Location: Israel - Kibbutz Ketura

 Housing & Student Life

 Students live in spacious, air-conditioned dormitories on the main campus, with separate units for males and females.
 The dormitories consist of apartment units and caravans; each unit has four rooms and a shared kitchenette.
 Typically, up to eight students live in a unit, with two students sharing a bedroom and bathroom.
 The campus also has a large common space, equipped with a kitchen, for group study sessions, social events, and meetings.
-Dormitories are within walking distances to classrooms, Arava Institute offices, the dining hall, laundry services, sports facilities, and the library.
+Dormitories are within walking distance of classrooms, Arava Institute offices, the dining hall, laundry services, sports facilities, and the library.

 Students eat in the kibbutz dining hall with community members, staff, volunteers, and visitors.
 They use kibbutz facilities, such as communal laundry and recycling, and participate as volunteers in the dining hall once a semester.
 Students are invited and encouraged to take part in kibbutz events and holidays.